 - Move your top arm and shoulder forward or back to determine where you feel the best stretch in your body.

-- Hold the stretch for 10 to 20 slow breaths.
+- Hold the stretch for 10 to 20 slow belly breaths.

 - Repeat on the other side.
 Always do both sides.
 Hold the side that is more symptomatic slightly longer.

-- Advanced option: To reach even deeper into the side body is to place a ball or half-roll between your body and the floor.
+- Advanced option: Place a ball or half-roll between your body and the floor to reach even deeper into the side body.
 The ball should be placed between the lower rib and the hip.
 Follow the myofascial principles when using this technique.

 Want to learn more, feel great, and have a body you can rely on to do what you want to be able to do?
-Join the unlimited classes to begin creating a resilient body or make an appointment to learn more if you are not sure where to start.
+Join the unlimited classes to begin creating a resilient body, or make an appointment to learn more if you are unsure where to start.
 Make an appointment.

 It’s your move!